Jrayp/Moku/README.md

 ![](main/images/autotiles_8bit.png)

 Since the plains and plateau types will be designated complex autotiles, they consist of a total of 48 individual images, each corresponding to a particular border configuration.
 Any tile you wish to designate a complex autotile must have 48 images reserved on your tile sheet in _exactly_ this order, beginning with what I will call the tiles "base image" (the image of a completely surrounded tile).

 Note that you may place your autotiles anywhere on your tilesheet, as long as the following 47 images are in the correct order.
 Mokus incredibly advanced AI can handle this.

 The ocean tile does not require autotile functionality, and can be freely placed anywhere on your tile sheet.

-Also note that if we were using simple tiling that everything would work the same, except that we would only require a much more managable 16 images per autotile.
-Following is the (much nicer) layout of a simple autotile tilesheet:
+Also note that if we were using simple tiling that everything would work the same, except that we would only require a more managable 16 images per autotile.
+Following is the (much nicer) layout of a simple autotile tilesheet for reference:

 ![](doc/simple_layout.png)